 NOTE: This method of installing support stake inside the grow tube is recommended for SunFlex stakes only - stakes not included and sold separately.

 The SunFlex Stake has a rounded top to avoid stem abrasion and a small diameter to avoid crowding the seedling inside the grow tube.
 Other stake materials should not be installed inside grow tubes as their sharp edges could damage stems that come in contact with the stake top and have large diameters which will occupy important growing volume inside the tube the tree should have.

 Steps 3C-3E (see figure 3)

 C. Position the grow tube so a flat side of the stake is snug against the side of the tube and in line between the paired tie holes.

 D. Firmly tap the top of the tube to seat the tube base into the soil.
 Mound additional soil around the tube base as needed to reduce entry by rodents.
 When completed, the tip of the SunFlex stake should be at least 1-2 inches above the top tie hole and below the top of the grow tube.

 IMPORTANT: Firmly tap the top of the tube to seat the tube base into the soil.
 Mound additional soil around tube base as needed to reduce entry by rodents.

-E. Attach the grow tube to the stake with 2 Twist-Lock Double Wire Twist Ties included.
-Begin by inserting 1 Plantra Twist-Lock tie through a top tie-hole from the outside, guiding it around the stake and back out the other paired tie hole.
+E. Attach the grow tube to the stake with 2 Twist Lock Soft Wire Ties included.
+Begin by inserting 1 Plantra Twist Lock tie through a top tie-hole from the outside, guiding it around the stake and back out the other paired tie hole.
 Twist both tie ends firmly so that the tube and stake are tight together to prevent the grow tube from sliding up from wind or contact by animals.
 Repeat steps for bottom tie holes.

 A Word About Weed Control